lindseydortch/ga-project-1/notes.md

       - Allow player to answer a trivia question to add more time, if they get it right they get more time, if they get it wrong, they lose time
   3. Choose different levels of difficulty
     - This will be associated with how many cards and time
+  4. If the user gets three trivia questions correct they get a match